The dark red spot in central Africa marks Noah's homeland near Lake Chad.

 Analysis of the marriage and ascendancy pattern of Abraham's ancestors indicates that Cain and Seth married the daughters of a chief named Nok/Enoch.
 These brides named their first born sons Enoch after their father, which is why both Cain and Seth have first born sons named Enoch.

 If we read the first 5 chapters of Genesis chronologically, we might conclude that Adam and Eve are the parents of Cain and Seth.
 This is not what the text actually tells us, however.
-Eve's declaration upon giving birth to Cain as that she has brought forth a ruler or king with the help of the Lord.
-Cain or Kain is a variant of the words kahn and king.
+Eve's declaration upon giving birth to Cain was qanitti (as E.A.
+Speiser notes), suggesting that she believed she had brought forth a ruler with God's help.
+Cain or Kain is a variant of the words kahn and king and throughout the Bible Cain stands as the archetypal earthly ruler.

-Genesis 4 and 5 material speak of the royal lines of Cain and Seth.
-Their first born sons were named for their maternal grandfather, a ruler in the well-watered region of Eden which is described as extending from the sources of the Nile to the Tigris and Euphrates in Genesis 2.
+Genesis 4 and 5 provides data about the royal lines of Cain and Seth.
+Their first-born sons were named for their maternal grandfather, a ruler in the well-watered region of Eden which is described in Genesis 2 as extending from the sources of the Nile in Uganda and Ethiopia to the Tigris and Euphrates.

 The ancients understood the difference between historical and metahistorical and often paralleled the two.
 This is why the names Adam and Enosh are paralleled in Psalm 8, which in Hebrew reads: